Wall Street Analyst Initiated Gevo Inc. [GEVO]. What else is Wall St. saying

 An analysis of insider ownership at Gevo Inc. [GEVO]

-Positions in Gevo Inc. stocks held by institutional investors increased at the end of May and at the time of the May reporting period, where 53 institutional holders increased their position in Gevo Inc. [NASDAQ:GEVO] by around 9,580,310 shares.
+53 institutional holders increased their position in Gevo Inc. [NASDAQ:GEVO] by around 9,731,963 shares.
 Additionally, 68 investors decreased positions by around 10,490,533 shares, while 32 investors held positions by with 58,172,518 shares.
-The mentioned changes placed institutional holdings at 78,243,361 shares, according to the latest SEC report filing.
+The mentioned changes placed institutional holdings at 78,395,014 shares, according to the latest SEC report filing.
 GEVO stock had 21 new institutional investments in for a total of 1,746,190 shares, while 25 institutional investors sold positions of 5,101,132 shares during the same period.